ShiftForward/mucuchies/README.md

 # Mucuchies

 Mucuchies is [ShiftForward][shiftforward]'s dashboard.
-Following a fully client-side architecture, it needs nothing more than a simple HTTP server to work (to serve the assets).
+It follows a client-side architecture, with an optional HTTP server to serve the assets.
 It combines [Dashing][dash]'s beautiful style with [Ember.js][ember]' great object model and [Handlebars][hbars]' templating capabilities.

 You can find a demo for the default configuration [here](http://shiftforward.github.io/mucuchies/).
 An alternative demo which is